wbmattis2/digital-response-generator/README.md

 # digital-response-generator
-WordPress plugin generating member directory with Neon CRM API
+WordPress plugin generating member directory and website data with the Neon CRM API

 Written by Benny Mattis for Catholic Volunteer Network, using the Neon CRM API with FPDI and a modified version of TCPDF.

-A "pretty" version of these docs can be found at [https://wbmattis2.github.io/docs/digital-response-generator]
+A "pretty" version of these docs can be found at (https://catholicvolunteernetwork.org/wp-content/plugins/digital-response-generator/docs/).

 ## Purpose

-Generates a directory of member programs by combining uploaded static pages with data retrieved from Neon CRM database.
-Automates process of retrieving and inserting data about member organizations from the Neon database.
+Automates process of retrieving data from Neon CRM for dynamic access by website features such as:
+* a downloadable PDF directory of member programs
+* job board listings
+* urgent volunteer opportunity listings
+* events calendar

-## How to Use
+## How to Use: PDF Directory

 ### Upload static sections